-1) Normal growth, development and behavior and their assessment, as well as approaches to abnormalities from infancy through adolescence (MK1, MK2, MK3)
+- Identify normal growth, development and behavior and their assessment, as well as approaches to abnormalities from infancy through adolescence

-2) Health maintenance and preventive care for children, including age-related issues in nutrition, safety, vaccination and risk factor identification and modification (MK1, MK2).
+- Describe health maintenance and preventive care for children, including age-related issues in nutrition, safety, vaccination and risk factor identification and modification.

-3) Common acute and chronic pediatric conditions, congenital and genetic syndromes, and the importance of age on their manifestations and treatment (MK 1, MK 2, MK3).
+- Recognize common acute and chronic pediatric conditions, congenital and genetic syndromes, and the importance of age on their manifestations and treatment.

-4) Principles of physiology and pharmacology applicable to children from birth through adulthood, especially age-related changes (MK1, MK 2, MK3).
+- Apply principles of physiology and pharmacology to children from birth through adulthood, especially age-related changes.

-- Common acute and chronic pediatric conditions and the importance of age on their manifestations and treatment.
+- Identify common acute and chronic pediatric conditions and the importance of age on their manifestations and treatment.
 Relevant inpatient topics include: